deannabdz/mustainreeds-eleventy-netlify/pages/home.md

 </form>
 </div>

+If you are interested in a monthly subscription, please use the contact form to send me a message.

 ### Terms and Conditions

-Reeds shipped within two business days.
+Reeds are shipped within three business days.
-Free shipping on two or more reeds.